mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.50 (August 27, 2025)
+-   **UI Opacity Adjustments:** Made several UI overlays, such as the header and chat panel, fully opaque to improve readability and provide a more solid feel.
+The mobile sidebar overlay is also now darker to improve focus on the menu.

 ### What's New in Version 0.1.49 (August 26, 2025)
 -   **Mobile Responsiveness:** Implemented a fully responsive design.
 The application now adapts its layout for mobile devices, featuring an off-canvas sidebar, a condensed header, and touch-friendly card-based views on management pages to ensure a great user experience on any screen size.